War Criminal Joachim Peiper Led His Troops To Death

 Peiper After the War

 Peiper walked out a free man on December 22, 1956, the last of the accused to finally leave Landsberg Prison.
-He was not the last German prisoner of all, though: some of the Nazi bosses such as Albert Speer remained in Spandau Prison for another decade, and Hitler aide Rudolf Hess remained there until his death in 1988.
+He was not the last German prisoner of all, though: some of the Party bosses such as Albert Speer remained in Spandau Prison for another decade, and Hitler aide Rudolf Hess remained there until his death in 1988.
 However, Peiper was one of the last "small fry" to get out.

 |Marked for death: some folks drew this on the road to Peiper's French house.
 It was later scrubbed clean, but the point was made, here and elsewhere in the village.|